RenzeLou/RenzeLou.github.io/_pages/about.md

 ## Updates:
 <!-- - **<font color="#dd0000">Important: Our group will move to Penn State University (PSU) in Jan.
 2023, and welcome more new members in the future!</font><br/>** -->
+- May 2025: One paper accepted by ICML 2025; one paper accepted by ACL findings 2025.
 - Mar.
 2025: AAAR-1.0 gets **<font color="#dd0000">Best Paper Award</font>** at the 2nd AI4Research workshop @ AAAI 2025.
 We uploaded the presentation slides [here](https://docs.google.com/presentation/d/1vXehCXkDe4YYj5K18rImVlFRYCrfCaXH/edit?usp=sharing&ouid=108813759184101085271&rtpof=true&sd=true).
 - Oct.
 2024: We released **[AAAR-1.0](https://renzelou.github.io/AAAR-1.0/)**, a novel benchmark for quantitatively assessing LLM's capacity in assisting high-level ML research tasks.
 Give your LLM-scientist a spin now and see the potential! 🚀 Stay tuned for the next version of our benchmark!
 - May 2024: Start my Research internships @ Salesforce Research (Palo Alto, CA).